AI Visibility Services for Marketing Agencies: Offering Guide

 Why it fails: Data collection becomes overwhelming.
 You can’t maintain quality.
 Costs balloon.
 The client gets confused by too many metrics.

 The fix: Start with three platforms: ChatGPT, Gemini, Perplexity.
-These cover the large majority of LLM traffic.
+These cover 80% of LLM traffic.
 Once you’ve operationalized the workflow with these three, expand to others.

-The problem: Your team defines “visibility rate” one way, your BI tool calculates it differently, and your client interprets it a third way.
+The problem: Your team defines “visibility rate” one way.
+Your BI tool calculates it differently.
+Your client interprets it a third way.

 Why it fails: Confusion cascades.
 Recommendations don’t align.
 Clients distrust the data.